Analytics

 10. Cross-platform creative grid

-Inspired by Datafast's pivot table, the cross-platform creative grid lets you slice creatives across Meta and Google in a single view — one row per creative concept, columns for spend, impressions, clicks, conversions, ROAS, and 7/30/90-day cohort LTV.
+The cross-platform creative grid lets you slice creatives across Meta and Google in a single view — one row per creative concept, columns for spend, impressions, clicks, conversions, ROAS, and 7/30/90-day cohort LTV.

 The killer feature: a creative that exists in both Meta and Google (same image asset, different platforms) is rolled up into a single row with platform-split columns, so you can see at a glance which creative concepts work cross-channel versus which are platform-specific.
 This eliminates the manual reconciliation work most DTC teams do in a Sunday-night spreadsheet.